Black New Yorkers may have the lowest vaccination rates, but community groups refuse to give up - KRDO

 Although vaccine hesitancy has been attributed to distrust, health advocates and groups say sometimes there are other reasons.

-“Major concerns Latinos have about getting vaccinated are not actually related to the vaccine itself, but access issues,” said Anna Carron, a spokesperson for the Hispanic Federation.
-“For example, common reasons Latinos cite for not getting the vaccine include fear of missing work or, for undocumented immigrants, fear of needing to show an ID,” Carron said.
+“Major concerns Latinos have about getting vaccinated are not actually related to the vaccine itself, but access issues,” said a spokesperson for the Hispanic Federation.
+“For example, common reasons Latinos cite for not getting the vaccine include fear of missing work or, for undocumented immigrants, fear of needing to show an ID,” the spokesperson said.

 Despite these fears, the New York Department of Health states that only proof of age is required to receive the vaccine and you will not need to provide proof of immigration status or a Social Security number to get vaccinated.